WilliamC07/APCS-FinalProject/README.md

 > * `raise <cell 1 column row> <power>`
 > Performs the mathematical operation of raising the value of the cell to the given power
 > * `show <column> <row>`
 > Refreshes the screen to show the top left cell as the given values.
 This ignores negative values.
+> * ```size <amount of characters to fit in a column>```
+> Sets the amount of characters that can fit in the screen to the amount given.
+Negative values are ignored.

 ## Development log